petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-simple-display-page-templates.md

 1. On the navigation menu, click each of the display pages to see how they look.

    Each of these pages shows the content for their respective articles.
-The article's contents automatically display using the web content templates you created, and they are positioned on the page using the display page templates.
+The article's contents automatically appear using the web content templates you created, and they are positioned on the page using the display page templates.

    ![The FAQs page displays a list of FAQs as you configured it in the web content template.](./adding-simple-display-page-templates/images/09.png)